 About the Process

 We participate in the Electronic Residency Application Service (ERAS) and the National Resident Matching Program (NRMP).
-Upon receipt of your ERAS application, the Residency Selection Committee will review your credentials.
-Please be sure to include 3 letters of recommendation with the application.
-These letters will be in addition to your Dean's letter.
-Interviews are scheduled by invitation, and will take place during the months of October through January.
+Upon receipt of your ERAS application, the Residency Selection Committee will review your credentials and letters of recommendation.
 UNC Anesthesiology receives hundreds of applications each year and unfortunately can only interview about 10 percent of all applicants.
-Once a candidate has been selected by the Residency Selection Committee for a formal interview, an interview date will be determined and the candidate will visit The University of North Carolina Department of Anesthesiology.

 Interviews are scheduled by invitation, and will take place on Tuesdays and Thursdays throughout the interview season (October through January), with a reception and dinner the preceding evening.
 The department provides accommodations for the night before the interview at the Carolina Inn in Chapel Hill.
 If you have any questions regarding the application process, please email UNCAnesthesiology-Residency@aims.unc.edu or contact the Resident Recruitment Coordinator, Elizabeth Aguero at (919) 966-5136.

 For more information on our Interview Process – click here.

 All applicants must register through the National Residency Matching Program (NRMP), and apply using the Electronic Residency Application System (ERAS).
 The UNC Anesthesiology Residency program offers positions to two types of candidates:

 - Those with no post-graduate training beyond medical school (12 positions per year)